Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You could buy some teal paper gift bags, put some gold tissue paper inside and add some large silk flowers in ivory.
 I would add weights of some kind to the bags so they don't easily tip over.

 What are his special interests?
 Is he still active at a hobby?
-You could decorate the tables with new garden tools (tied up with bows), sports equipment, art supplies, etc. That way people will know what to get for him, and he'll get to enjoy them afterwards.
+You could decorate the tables with new garden tools (tied up with bows), sports equipment, art supplies, etc.

 If there are photos available from throughout his life reproduce these and use a wire photo holder (weight of some type at the bottom with several wires sticking up.
 Top of each wire is like a paper clip and will hold a photo.) and place one in the center of each table.